Creighton vs. Alabama College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Creighton Performance Insights

-- The Bluejays have a +195 scoring differential, topping opponents by 19.5 points per game.
-They're putting up 84.5 points per game to rank 29th in college basketball and are giving up 65 per contest to rank 51st in college basketball.
+- The Bluejays are outscoring opponents by 19.5 points per game with a +195 scoring differential overall.
+They put up 84.5 points per game (29th in college basketball) and allow 65 per outing (51st in college basketball).

-- Creighton connects on 12.1 three-pointers per game (second-most in college basketball) at a 39% rate (25th in college basketball), compared to the 4.9 per game its opponents make at a 30.1% rate.
+- Creighton hits 12.1 three-pointers per game (second-most in college basketball) at a 39% rate (25th in college basketball), compared to the 4.9 per game its opponents make at a 30.1% rate.

-- The Bluejays rank fifth in college basketball by averaging 111 points per 100 possessions on offense, and defensively are 78th in college basketball, allowing 85.4 points per 100 possessions.
+- The Bluejays average 111 points per 100 possessions (fifth in college basketball), while giving up 85.4 points per 100 possessions (78th in college basketball).

-- Creighton has lost the turnover battle by 2.4 turnovers per game, committing 9.7 (42nd in college basketball play) while forcing 7.3 (363rd in college basketball).
+- Creighton has lost the turnover battle on average this season, committing 9.7 per game (42nd in college basketball play) while forcing 7.3 (363rd in college basketball).

 Alabama Performance Insights

-- The Crimson Tide have a +148 scoring differential, topping opponents by 16.4 points per game.
-They're putting up 93.2 points per game, third in college basketball, and are allowing 76.8 per contest to rank 298th in college basketball.
+- The Crimson Tide outscore opponents by 16.4 points per game (posting 93.2 points per game, third in college basketball, and conceding 76.8 per outing, 298th in college basketball) and have a +148 scoring differential.

-- Alabama records 39.4 rebounds per game (72nd in college basketball) while allowing 32 per contest to opponents.
-It outrebounds opponents by 7.4 boards per game.
+- Alabama wins the rebound battle by an average of 7.4 boards.
+It records 39.4 rebounds per game (72nd in college basketball) compared to its opponents' 32.

-- Alabama connects on 11.6 three-pointers per game (third-most in college basketball) while shooting 40.9% from deep (sixth-best in college basketball).
-It is making 4.2 more threes than its opponents, who drain 7.4 per game at 33.7%.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.